jherrm/knobs/post/How Apple Designs a Virtual Knob.md

 * * *

-Thanks to WebGL we can even do one better and use an actual 3D knob!
+Thanks to WebGL we could even do one better and use an actual 3D knob!
+Unfortunately that will have to wait for another day!

 Garageband Secrets
 ------------------